firefly-iii/docs/docs/docs/data-importer/install/self_hosted.md

 2. [Upgrade Ubuntu PHP %PHPVERSION](https://www.google.com/search?q=upgrade+ubuntu+php+%PHPVERSION)
 3. [PHP %PHPVERSION raspberry pi](https://www.google.nl/search?q=PHP+%PHPVERSION+raspberry+pi)

+Also remember these Gists, which may help in case you run into issues:

+1. [Firefly-III CSV-Importer Ubuntu 20.04 Proxmox Installation Guide](https://gist.github.com/Engr-AllanG/e87f827092e3a6b876b912cd897428ae).
+Remember to change 'CSV' to 'data' where necessary.

 !!! warning
     FIDI will not work properly when installed or accessed through a subdirectory on your web server.
 If you run FIDI from `/fidi`, `/importer` or a similar subdirectory your milage may vary and I can't support you.